NDA INFORMATION

 CBMS treats these clauses as NDAs because they restrict talking about the experience, beyond simply the monetary amount of the settlement (see above).

-Q: Does this mean I can’t even say that that we made an agreement?
+Q: Does this mean I can’t even say that we made an agreement?

-Breach of the NDA (or any other term, including a non-disparagement clause) means breach of the contract and in theory gives the employer the right to seek the return of your compensation.
-This is what happened in the last Canadian case (2013) involving the journalist Jan Wong.
+A: Breach of the NDA (or any other term, including a non-disparagement clause) means breach of the contract, and in theory gives the employer the right to seek the return of your compensation.